section-engineering-education/engineering-education/content/articles/using-realm-database-as-an-alternative-to-sqlite-and-coredata-in-android/index.md

 You should in most cases use `executeTransaction()` since it handles errors and closes the Realm database for you.

 ### Getting started with Realm in Android
-We will be creating a `Todo` application to demonstrate the CRUD operations, i.e Query, Create, Update and Delete
+We will be creating a `Todo` application to demonstrate the CRUD operations, i.e Query, Create, Update and Delete.

 ### Step 1: Including Realm Dependency
 Open `build.gradle` file (project level) and paste the Realm class-path dependency.